The most important aspect of a company identity is its logo.

 An awful logo will make your company look bad and will make marketing and branding extremely difficult.

 Find a good graphic designer with original ideas by looking through a range of portfolios.
-Once found, brief them with answers to the points above.
+If they are good, they will ask you a series of questions to get to know you and your business.

-Provide the graphic designer with ideas but take advantage of their creative flair.
+Provide a graphic designer with ideas but try not to hinder their creative flair.
+Brief them using the points in this post.

-There some freelancers that will be able to do a great job for small businesses between £500 and £750.
+A small business can find fantastic freelancers that will do a great job for between £500 and £1000.

-Websites such as Freelancer and Fiverr can be a good place to start for a cheaper logo – but please don’t under value a company brand and go for the cheapest option.
+Freelancer and Fiverr can be good places to start for a cheap logo but don’t undervalue a brand logo by opting for the cheapest design.
 I’ve seen some truly terrible logos surface from bargain deals.

-Here’s is an amusing article on Bored Panda – Designer Fixes – The World’s Worst Logos.
+Here’s an amusing article on Bored Panda – Designer Fixes – The World’s Worst Logos.

 Updating your company logo

-When updating an old logo, don’t change the look beyond recognition.
+Never change the look of a logo beyond recognition.
 This is your company’s brand.
-People who are glancing at your material must still recognise that it is from you.
+People should be able to glance at your material and recognise that it is created by you.

 If you feel you have to completely change your look, you will need to set aside time and money to rebrand.